dkaslovsky/tabgrab/README.md

 # tabgrab
-A horribly insecure hack to print the URL of every open tab in a browser window on macOS
+A quick and likely insecure tool to extract the URL of every open tab in the current browser window on macOS